When a welding flame splashes, it often leaves welding spatter on the workpiece that must be removed, which takes time and money.

 7. Correct welding gun operation

-If the distance is too large, the shielding gas and penetration will be affected, resulting in more spatter during welding.
+In addition, it’s important to maintain a consistent distance between the welding gun and the workpiece.
+If the distance is too great, the shielding gas and penetration will be affected, causing more spatter during welding.

 8. Avoid ambient airflow